garrett361/transformers_notes/README.md

-Latex notes on Transformers. `decoders_only.pdf` is the main file.
+Latex notes on Transformers (and other topics, as I learn them). `main.pdf` is the main file.